-Nikon D600 (30.0 oz./850 g with battery and card) and 50mm f/1.4 G. enlarge.
-This free website's biggest source of support is when you use these links, especially this link to the body at Adorama, the kit with 24-85mm VR at Adorama (all the versions and accessories at Adorama), or this link to the kit at Amazon or body-only at B&H, when you get anything, regardless of the country in which you live.
+Nikon D600 (30.0 oz./850 g with battery and card, $2,000 new with 24-85mm lens or about $1,500 used, body only) and 50mm f/1.4 G. enlarge.
+My biggest source of support is when you use those or these links when you get anything, regardless of the country in which you live.
+I receive nothing for my efforts if you take the chance of buying elsewhere.
 Thank you!
 Ken.

 NEW: LEICA M240, LEICA M9, Fuji X100S and Nikon D600 Image Quality Comparison 11 March 2014